Camezza/node-line3/README.md

 line.scale(axis, constant) // returns a Vec3 (the position relative to a constant on the line) line.iterate(length) // returns a Vec3[] array (positional increments on the line)
 ```
+#### Explanation
+- the `Face` type indicates what sides of a rect (relative to the direction of a line) to use whilst determining the intercept.
+The `rectFace` method has a parameter `opposite` for this case.
+If `opposite` is set to true, rect faces are closest to where the line is heading (exiting the rect), and vice versa (entering the rect).
+This exists to limit the maximum number of intercepts.